Pistonamey/amey_ml/README.md

 Each function is designed to be straightforward to use, requiring only the necessary parameters for each specific algorithm.

+Installing this package will install scikit-learn, tensorflow, pandas, scikit-learn, and keras by default.

 ## Usage
 To use amey_ml, first import the required function from the package and then call it with the necessary parameters.
 Here are some example usages:
 ```python